-William Massey’s Reform government vigorously pushed the revised ideal in the first half of the 1920s.
+William Massey’s Reform government vigorously pushed the revised ideal in the early 1920s.
 It believed home ownership would create stable communities and good citizens.
 With ample space for gardens and safe outdoor play, suburbs were considered the best place to raise children.
 The state gave generous loans to new families to construct suburban homes, leading to building booms on city edges.

 Except for a period in the 1930s and 1940s, when the first Labour government’s extensive state (public) housing scheme gave new life to renting, governments continued to support Massey’s approach.
 State mortgages became the ‘normal’ route into home ownership until they were wound back in the late 1980s.

 In colonial cities builders either built homes for individual clients or bought land and erected houses to sell – so-called ‘spec’ (speculation) houses.
 In this way suburbs grew streets at a time.
 From the mid-20th century new technologies and methods enabled whole suburbs to be constructed at once.

 Suburban growth changed residents’ relationship with the inner city.
 In colonial times downtown areas had been the social heart of cities: places where people could meet, shop, or drink in a pub until late at night.
 From the 1910s shorter shopping hours and early-evening closing for pubs reduced the reasons to go to town.
 Instead people went back to, or stayed in, their suburb to socialise.